AndrewAkinson/python3-therion-analyzer/README.md

 options:
-  -h, --help                 show this help message and exit -v, --verbose              be verbose about which files are visited -d, --directories          absolute file paths instead of relative ones -k, --keywords             a set of keywords to use instead of default -a, --additional-keywords  a set of keywords to add to the default
+  -h, --help                 show this help message and exit -t, --trace                trace (output) the files that are visited -d, --directories          absolute file paths instead of relative ones -k, --keywords             a set of keywords to use instead of default -a, --additional-keywords  a set of keywords to add to the default